Understanding Mortgage Basics

 Interest: Each month, interest will be factored into payments according to an amortization schedule.
 Even though a borrower’s fixed payment may stay the same over the course of the loan, the amount allocated toward interest generally decreases over time while the portion allocated to principal increases.

-Taxes: To ensure that a borrower makes annual property tax payments, a lender collects monthly property taxes with the monthly mortgage payment.
-This money is kept in an escrow account until the property tax bill is due, and the lender will make the property tax payment at that time.
+Taxes: To ensure that a borrower makes annual property tax payments, a lender may collect monthly property taxes with the monthly mortgage payment.
+This money can be kept in an escrow account until the property tax bill is due, and the lender can make the property tax payment at that time.

-Homeowners insurance: Mortgage lenders require evidence of homeowners insurance, which can cover damage from catastrophes such as fire and storms.
-Similar to property taxes, most lenders collect the insurance premiums as part of the monthly payment and pay for the annual insurance premium out of an escrow account.
+Homeowners insurance: Mortgage lenders usually require evidence of homeowners insurance, which can cover damage from catastrophes such as fire and storms.
+As with property taxes, many lenders collect the insurance premiums as part of the monthly payment and pay for the annual insurance premium out of an escrow account.
 Depending on your property location, you may have to add flood, wind, or other additional insurance.

 Reverse Mortgage Loans: What Are They?